encryptogroup/OTExtension/README.md

 Different compilation flags can be set in `util/constants.h`.

-###TBD
-The current version is in a prototypical state.
-Next steps:

-1. Better documentation.
-Clean interfaces and source code
-2. Test and enable support under Windows

 ###REFERENCES
 * [1] G. Asharov, Y. Lindell, T. Schneider, M. Zohner: More Efficient Oblivious Transfer and Extensions for Faster Secure Computation (CCS'13).